braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags.md

 #### Listen for changes
-You can configure the SDK to listen and update your app if a refresh changes a flag's value.
+You can configure the SDK to listen and update your app if a refresh changes a feature flag's value.

-[David: Some additional context would be worthwhile here.]
+This is useful if you want to update your app behind the scenes if feature flags are refreshed mid-session.
+For example, setting some state in your app based on whether or not a feature is enabled, or one of its property values.

 {% tabs %}
 {% tab Javascript %}